Key takeaways

 Coaching in VR-based management training delivers results

-Coaching is a critical skill for managers and there are industry leaders already taking advantage of VR through the Strivr Immersive Learning Platform.
-What feels like a pipedream is actually a reality: companies are passing on their best coaching lessons through an engaging and effective medium.
+Coaching is a critical skill for managers and there are industry leaders already taking advantage of VR through the Strivr immersive learning platform.
+What feels like a pipe dream is actually a reality: companies are passing on their best coaching lessons through an engaging and effective medium.